18 Key DevOps Trends

 This practice aims to manage the lifecycle of machine learning models, ensuring they are efficiently deployed, monitored, and maintained within production environments.

-According to projections, by 2026, more than 35% of businesses are expected to adopt MLOps practices, enhancing their ability to scale AI and machine learning.
+According to projections, by 2026, more than 35% of businesses are expected to adopt MLOps practices, enhancing their ability to scale AI and machine learning (learn more about AI jargon in our AI glossary).

 9. Rise of DataOps